 Skip to main content

+No Onion No Garlic Potato Casserole is a Greek-inspired meal that I learned from my grandma.
 My grandma isn’t Greek, but her sister-in-law is.
 When my grandma’s brother married his Greek wife, Ida, they spent some time living in Croatia.
-She was always talking about a secret ground beef and potato casserole recipe.
-My grandma was getting along very well with Ida, and they were cooking a lot together.
-Also, Ida felt safe to share this family secret with her.
+She often talked about a secret Hamburger Potato Casserole recipe.
+My grandma got along very well with Ida, and they cooked together a lot.
+Ida felt comfortable enough to share this family secret with her.

-Ida then taught my grandma how to make this meal, and still today we are cooking Ida’s ground beef and potato casserole often.
+Ida taught my grandma how to make this meal, and my grandma taught me.
+Even today, we still cook Ida’s No Onion No Garlic Hamburger Potato Casserole often.

 My new recipes to your inbox